 The title I have coined for this approach to post Internet art making is Pixelrealism:

 Heir apparent to the Photorealism movement of the 1960s that replaces photography, as a reference point, with pixelated aesthetics of the Internet.

-A realist approach to post Internet art, Pixelrealism will move the aesthetics found in digital based art in to new modes of thinking and development within traditional mediums of painting, drawing and sculpture.
+A realist approach to Post Internet art, Pixelrealism will transfer the aesthetics found in digital based art in to new modes of thinking and development within traditional mediums of painting, drawing and sculpture.

 Pixelrealism is also the adaptation that the art market desperately needs to move forward and avoid stagnation.

 Collectors find new confidence with a medium they understand and with artistic ideas that is gradually gaining a foothold in the gallery scene and will surely spread to the selling inducing fairs of Frieze and Art Basel.

 Frustrated with the failure of traditional art mediums to adequately reflect the nature of modern life, I studied the emergence of post Internet art.

 Noticing the shift in artistic thinking towards new technological developments and the continued desire for contemporary painting in the art market I decided to create my own movement.

 Pixelrealism: a genre of Post Internet art that encompasses painting, drawing and other graphic media, in which an artist studies a (pixelated) image from the Internet and then attempts to reproduce the image as realistically as possible in another medium.

 I strongly believe that a true representation of our modern times requires a strong foundation in realistic technique and compositions that are inspired by digitalized imagery found on the internet.